-Sprint to offer Windows Phone 8 hardware with 4G LTE support in 2013Alex Wagner - Deputy Managing Editor, News Desk
+Sprint to offer Windows Phone 8 hardware with 4G LTE support in 2013Alex Wagner - Editorial Director of News and Content

 Microsoft talked up new Windows Phone 8 devices from AT&T, T-Mobile and Sprint at a recent launch event for its new mobile OS, but one carrier that's been fairly silent about Windows Phone 8 for a while now is Sprint.
 That changes today, as the carrier has confirmed to PCMag that it plans to begin offering Windows Phone 8 next year.
 Details on the product(s) that Hesse and Co. plan to offer are still light, including when they'll be launching, but Sprint did say that there will be hardware that operates on the Sprint 4G LTE network.
 The carrier's full statement: